claydsoncoelho/elt-framework/README.md

 - ### iac-Azure-SQL-Server-Database.yml
 GitHub Action to deploy **Azure SQL Server** and **Azure SQL Database (controlDB)**.
 The controlDB database is used to control ELT framework for metadata-driven orchestration.
+This step is optional if you already have a new Azure SQL Database provisioned and want to use it instead.

 - ### iac-controlDB.yml
 GitHub Action to deploy **controlDB database objects** (tables and Stored Procedures).